linjojesan/100-days-of-code/log.md

 ### Day 17: January 23, 2017

-**Today's Progress: Changed css on old webpages, worked with bootstrap, and media queries.
+**Today's Progress** Changed css on old webpages, worked with bootstrap, and media queries.
 Getting this in very late, because other work got involved.

 **Thoughts:**